 You could also consider replacing the granulated sugar with cinnamon sugar in your recipe if you've run out of cinnamon.
 This is another option, depending on how much you have in your pantry.

-- 30 mL (2 tablespoon) ground cinnamon, you can use more cinnamon if you like!
+- 30 mL ground cinnamon you can use more cinnamon if you like!